 Intuitively, in the short run households consume a fraction of the present value of the country's expected stream of tradable output.
-If consumption exceeds current output, the country finances the gap by running a current account deficit.
+If consumption exceeds current output, the country finances the gap by running a trade deficit.
 Holding everything else constant, a higher preference for tradable consumption, i.e. a higher $\omega{i,0}$, drives up short-run consumption of tradables and the trade deficit.
 A rise in R_0 , instead, reduces $C{i,0}^T$ and the trade deficit, because a higher world interest rate increases the cost of borrowing to consume.

 The optimal policy problem is now slightly complicated by the fact that monetary interventions in the short run may affect the country's stock of net foreign assets and consumption in the long run.
-In Appendix A.3, we show the central bank's problem with free capital mobility amounts to setting $P{i,0}$ to maximize subject to constraints (16), (18), (19), (22) and
+In Appendix A.3, we show that self-oriented national central banks set $P{i,0}$ to maximize subject to constraints (16), (18), (19), (22) and